rubinius/docker/README.md

 ## Code of Conduct

-Participation in the Rubinius book project is governed by the Rubinius [Code of Conduct](http://rubinius.com/code-of-conduct/).
+Participation in this project is governed by the Rubinius [Code of Conduct](http://rubinius.com/code-of-conduct/).

 ## License